 If you’re into multi-channel marketing, then integrating your marketing efforts can pay dividends.

-It’s not that difficult and complex, all you need to do is integrate your content development, distribution mix, engagement and conversion strategy.
+It’s not that difficult and complex, all you need to do is integrate your content development, distribution mix, engagement, and conversion strategy.

 In the nutshell, if you’re delivering inconsistent messages through different digital channels, then most probably you’re eroding the lead quality, moreover increasing the distrust factor.

 - Integrate offline and online strategy – now comes, strategy.
-It is important, because if you’re creating integrated digital teams, then strategy will show them the way ahead and chart out their orientation.
+It is important, because if you’re creating integrated digital teams, then the strategy will show them the way ahead and chart out their orientation.
 Just keep your strategy simple, and try to bring both offline and online teams together before building the strategy.

-Tip #9 – Inbound Marketing – Understand its Core, Virtues and Benefits
+Tip #9 – Inbound Marketing – Understand its Core, Virtues, and Benefits

 Let me quickly first describe what is inbound marketing.

 Inbound marketing is more about pull marketing, where marketers try to earn the attention of target audience instead of pushing or buying to grab their attention.
-The content is the strategic tool here, which helps to bring prospects in to the system, where prospects are converted into leads and then eventually customers.
+The content is the strategic tool here, which helps to bring prospects into the system, where prospects are converted into leads and then eventually customers.

-In inbound marketing, marketers endeavors to make web properties and high quality content visible with the help of organic SEO, and content marketing strategies.
+In inbound marketing, marketers endeavors to make web properties and high-quality content visible with the help of organic SEO, and content marketing strategies.